Gujangbagh Xinjiang, China Travel Guide

 The vast arid scenery surrounding Hotan deliver scenic views, known as one of the most substantial sandy deserts globally.

-The Kunlun Mountains present a dramatic backdrop to the south, but tourist access to higher altitudes or remote areas is often restricted.
+The Kunlun Mountains present a dramatic backdrop southward, but tourist access to higher altitudes or remote areas is often restricted.

-Limited and not a main tourist draw in the Hotan area.
+Limited instead of a main tourist draw in the Hotan area.

 Hotan is near the Karakash River, a source of jade.
 Lacking beaches or major lakes are found in the immediate vicinity of Hotan.

-Heavenly Lake (Tianchi) near Urumqi is a famous mountain lake attraction, separate from the Hotan area.
+Heavenly Lake (Tianchi) near Urumqi is a well-known mountain lake attraction, separate from the Hotan area.

-Hotan's Old City area retains certain traditional Uyghur architecture, offering a glimpse into the past.
+Hotan's Old City area retains certain traditional Uyghur architecture, providing a look into the past.

 Mosques are mainly places of worship and not typically tourist attractions.
 Always dress modestly.